microsoft/r-server-campaign-optimization/Resources/Instructions/Powershell_Instructions.md

 <h1>Campaign Optimization:
 Execution with PowerShell</h1>

+If you have deployed a VM through the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c), all steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
+See the [Typical Workflow](CIG_Workflow.md) for a description of how these files were first created in R by a Data Scientist.

-Run this PowerShell script to perform the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).
+If you are configuring your own server, run this PowerShell script to perform the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).

 Make sure you have set up your SQL Server by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell files.
 Run this on the machine where SQL Server 2016 is installed.